 The Cybersecurity Work Environment

 During times of crisis, cybersecurity workload priorities must be able to adjust from a steady-state operating environment to a surge capacity.
 Therefore cybersecurity professionals must be able to participate in surge situations like Denial of Service or virus attacks.

 Cybersecurity professionals must have the knowledge and skill to rapidly respond to threats as soon as they are detected.
 The cybersecurity workforce must be agile to maintain high performance during steady times, as well as effectively support during a workload surge.
 Cybersecurity professionals must possess a range of technical abilities to perform a variety of activities, while retaining a willingness to work in a dispersed environment and remain extremely collaborative.

 The Institute of Electrical and Electronics Engineers (IEEE) found that cybersecurity work includes more than traditional IT skills.
 Cybersecurity work also includes the analysis of policy, trends, and intelligence to better understand how an adversary may think or act - using problem solving skills often compared to those of a detective.
 This level of work complexity requires the cybersecurity workforce not only have a wide array of technical IT skills as well as advanced analysis capabilities.

 The IEEE states that cybersecurity professionals need to be those who can see themselves in fast-paced environments and understand that their job hours might be a bit unpredictable.

-The transformative nature of the work is providing for varying career paths – establishing a workforce with different educational backgrounds, an interest in innovative problem-solving, and a higher-than-average percentage of young professionals.
+The transformative nature of cybersecurity work is providing for varying career paths – establishing a workforce with different educational backgrounds, an interest in innovative problem-solving, and a higher-than-average percentage of young professionals.
 Cybersecurity professionals thrive in an informal atmosphere of casual dress, unconventional working hours, and shifting work responsibilities aimed at keeping knowledge fresh and work exciting.